 Preoptometry.
-California State University, Fresno provides courses for the completion of the first two years of a six-year optometry program.
-Most professional schools require junior standing and course work which includes two years of biology, one year of chemistry, mathematics, physics and English, and one semester of psychology and statistics with above average scholarship.
-Consult optometry school catalogs and the preoptometry adviser, Department of Physics, for further information.
+California State University, Fresno provides courses for the completion of preprofessional requirements of an optometry program.
+Most professional schools require junior standing and coursework which includes two years of biology, one year of chemistry, mathematics, physics and English, and one semester of psychology and statistics with above average scholarship.
+For further information, see optometry school catalogs and consult the preoptometry adviser in the Department of Physics.

-The Optometry College Admission Test is required before application can be made to optometry school.
-Application should be made one year in advance of enrollment.
+The Optometry Admission Testing Program (OAT) exam is required before application can be made to optometry school.
+Application should be made one year in advance of anticipated enrollment.

 Prepharmacy.
 The first two years (prepharmacy) of a six-year pharmacy program may be completed at CSU, Fresno.
-All new and transfer students should indicate on application, admittance, and registration papers an interest in prepharmacy-biology.
+All new and transfer students should indicate on application, admittance and registration papers an interest in prepharmacy-biology.
 Most professional schools require a C average or better for a minimum of 60 semester units, including one year each of inorganic chemistry, physics, calculus, zoology, English composition, and literature; one semester of organic chemistry or quantitative analysis; and additional elective courses that are specified in certain areas by some schools.
 Students may elect to complete more than 60 semester units before applying to pharmacy school.
 A personal interview may be required of applicants by some schools.
-For other information see pharmacy school catalogs and consult the prepharmacy adviser in the Department of Biology.
+For further information, see pharmacy school catalogs and consult the prepharmacy adviser in the Department of Biology.

 Preveterinary.
 Students preparing for the veterinary profession can satisfy their preveterinary curriculum requirements at CSU, Fresno.
-Preveterinary students should plan to complete a B.S. degree in agricultural science (animal science) or a B.A. degree in biology prior to application to a school of veterinary medicine.
+Preveterinary students should plan to complete a B.S. degree in animal sciences or a B.A. degree in biology prior to application to a school of veterinary medicine.
 Students should keep in mind, however, that adequate performance on the advanced biology portion of the Graduate Record Examination within five years prior to application is a major requirement for admission to veterinary school in California.

-Courses recommended by the Department of Animal Science and Agricultural Education for its majors preparing for veterinary school include Animal Science 10, 65, 120, and 125; Chemistry 1A, 1B, 8, 109, and 150; Physiology 140; Physics 2A and 2B; Zoology 1 and 160.
-The School of Agriculture and Home Economics is equipped to provide valuable experience with large animals through the student project program.
-Admission to veterinary school in California requires about 20 week-equivalents (800 hours) of relevant animal experience in activities that specifically give the applicant an appreciation and understanding of the profession of veterinary medicine.
+Courses recommended by the Department of Animal Sciences and Agricultural Education for its majors preparing for veterinary school include Animal Science 65A, 125, 135, 165 and 166; Chemistry 1A, 1B, 8 and 109; Physics 2A; Zoology 1, 114 and 160.
+The School of Agricultural Sciences and Technology is equipped to provide valuable experience with large animals through the student project program.
+Admission to veterinary school in California requires about 4.5 week-equivalents (180 hours) of relevant animal experience in activities that specifically give the applicant an appreciation and understanding of the profession of veterinary medicine.

-Students desiring further information regarding the preveterinary curriculum should consult the chair of the animal science department and/or the adviser in the biology department.
+Students desiring further information regarding the preveterinary curriculum should consult the chair of the animal sciences department, campus veterinarian and/or the adviser in the biology department.